billymoon/Stylus/README.markdown

 # Stylus Package for Sublime Text 2/3

-Includes build system and syntax highlighting for Stylus language.
+Includes build system and syntax highlighting for [stylus](http://learnboost.github.io/stylus/) CSS preprocessor.

+## Notice to existing users

+In order to provide better integration with [Emmet](https://sublime.wbond.net/packages/Emmet) and [Hayaku](https://sublime.wbond.net/packages/Hayaku%20-%20tools%20for%20writing%20CSS%20faster) packages that allow dynamic expansion of CSS properties, snippets that were previously a part of this package are now distrubited separately as new package called [Sublime-Snippets](https://github.com/billymoon/Stylus-Snippets) (available via [Package Control](https://sublime.wbond.net/)).

 ## Requirements